 The theme of our Monday, October 20 (7 p.m.
-CT) webinar is “The Art of Advocacy Letters in the Media“ Our speaker will be Rabbi Judy Weiss.
+CT) webinar was “The Art of Advocacy Letters in the Media.“ Our speaker was Rabbi Judy Weiss.
 Judy is the group leader for the Boston chapter of Citizens Climate Lobby.
 Judy is CCL’s “Queen of Letters” because since 2012 she has published over 300 letters in newspapers across the United States.
 And in 2014, she’s already had 135 letters published!
 You can take a look at Judy’s prodigious output at http://www.apdoo.org/

 The theme of our September 13 (12 p.m.
 CT) webinar was “Cap and Trade: A Flexible Approach to Capping Emissions.“ Our speaker was Dr. Adele Morris.
 She is a fellow and policy director for Climate and Energy Economics at the Brookings Institute.
 Her expertise and interests include the economics of policies related to climate change, energy, natural resources, and public finance.